vestrel00/contacts-android/howto/howto-learn-more-about-blank-contacts.md

 # How do I learn more about "blank" contacts?

 Blank RawContacts and blank Contacts do not have any rows in the Data table.
+These do not have any non-blank data.

+An entity is blank if the concrete implementation of `Entity.isBlank` returns true.

 The Contacts Providers allows for RawContacts that have no rows in the Data table (let's call them "blanks") to exist.
 The native Contacts app does not allow insertion of new RawContacts without at